Tornevall/netcurl-m3u8-fetch/README.md

 The library used can be found at [http://netcurl.org](http://netcurl.org).
 The documentation of the netcurl project can be furthermore be found at [docs.tornevall.net](https://docs.tornevall.net/display/TORNEVALL/NETCURLv6.1).
+Note: When using composer, the actual project lies within github [here](https://github.com/Tornevall/tornelib-php-netcurl) to maintain stability and reachability for deployers.

 # netcurl-download